1864 Westward Ho!

 Westward Ho! is the name of the village nearby, founded in 1863 and named after the 1855 novel Westward Ho! by Charles Kingsley.
 Over the next decades, the course became known by this name rather than The Burrows of Northam.

 The North Devon and West of England Golf Club was founded on 4th April 1864, supported by prominent members of the Royal Blackheath Golf Club.
 Old Tom visited again and improvements were made.
-The Rev Gosset was its first captain and within two years of its foundation, HRH Prince of Wales became its patron, according it the Royal title.
+Within two years of its foundation, HRH Prince of Wales became its patron, according it the 'Royal' title.

-The gold medal winner in 1865 and 1866 was George Glennie of Blackheath, winner of 1857 national foursome’s club championship at Prestwick and Hon Member of Royal North Devon.
+The gold medal winner in 1865 and 1866 was George Glennie of Blackheath, winner of 1857 club foursome’s national championship at Prestwick and Hon Member of Royal North Devon.
 The medal round is recorded as over 18 holes.